OzBlumenfeld/GitHub-repo-insights/README.md

 # Github repository insights extractor

 The purpose of this tool is to extract valuable information of any GitHub repository, although the assignment was focused on a specific repo: CTFd/CTFd.

+## Things I would improve but didn't due to time constraints
-Building the graph runtime is a bit high because I pulled all the commits from master and the branch that I build the graph on.
+1. Building the graph runtime is a bit high because I pulled all the commits from master and the branch that I build the graph on.
 It can be optimized but didn't have enough the time to do so under the time constraints for this assignment.
+2. I would add error handling for various cases of unexpected behavior in code
+3. I would add tests to cover core functionality, I did try to run it on multiple inputs but I know it's not enough

 ## Prerequisites